Your Ultimate Guide to the MD 102 Certification

 Managing and Protecting Devices (30-35%)

-Your responsibilities in this critical domain will also include:
+Your work in this domain includes:

 Reflection Prompt: How do the MD-102 concepts of device configuration and compliance align with ITIL's focus on service operation and continual service improvement?
 Think about how automated policy enforcement minimizes service disruptions and enhances security.